b3nb0z/AtlasGrabber/README.md

 # AtlasGrabber

-A software to enable fast and large scale analysis of the the Human Protein Atlas online database.
+A software to enable fast and large scale analysis of the the Human Protein Atlas (HPA) online database.
+Features includes sorting the genes into separate lists, side by side view of up to 4 images for easy comparison and a parser of the HPA XML datafile that you can use to extract all the genes/images for a particular tissue or cancer.

 ## Table of Contents
 1. Installation